PanaDevOps/Driving-Behavior/README.md

 # Driving-Behavior
-This repo has related information to "Driving Behavior" problem presented in Kaggle by Cojocaru.
+This repo has related information to "Driving Behavior" problem posted on Kaggle by Cojocaru.